hhhhzp/DeCo/README.md

 This repository is built based on [PixNerd](https://github.com/MCG-NJU/PixNerd) and [DDT](https://github.com/MCG-NJU/DDT).
 Thanks for their contributions and [Shuai Wang](https://github.com/WANGSSSSSSS)'s support!

 ## 📖 Citation
-If you find MagCache is useful in your research or applications, please consider giving us a star ⭐ and citing it by the following BibTeX entry.
+If you find DeCo is useful in your research or applications, please consider giving us a star ⭐ and citing it by the following BibTeX entry.

 ```
 @inproceedings{